 Proposal 1: Elect the three Class III nominees named in this Proxy Statement as Class III directors for a term expiring at the 2027 Annual Meeting of Stockholders.

-Proposal 2: Approve an amendment to our Fourth Amended and Restated Certificate of Incorporation to authorize our Board of Directors to effect a reverse stock split of all of the outstanding shares of our Common Stock at a ratio in the range of 1-for-5 to 1-for-20, with the final decision of whether to proceed with the reverse stock split and the exact ratio and timing of the reverse split to be determined by our Board of Directors, in its discretion, following stockholder approval (if obtained), but no later than the first anniversary of the Annual Meeting, and a reduction in the authorized shares of our Common Stock.
-Proposal 3: Ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024.
-Other Proposals: Conduct such other business as may properly come before the Annual Meeting or any reconvened meeting following any adjournment or postponement thereof.
+Approve an amendment to our Fourth Amended and Restated Certificate of Incorporation to authorize our Board of Directors to effect a reverse stock split of all of the outstanding shares of our Common Stock at a ratio in the range of 1-for-5 to the exact ratio and timing of the reverse split to be determined by our Board of Directors, in its discretion, following stockholder approval (if obtained), but no later than the first anniversary of the Annual Meeting, and a reduction in the authorized shares of our Common Stock.

+Proposal 2: 1-for-20, with the final decision of whether to proceed with the reverse stock split and public accounting firm for the fiscal year ending December 31, 2024.